icemac/icemac.callonchange/HACKING.rst

   $ bin/buildout
   $ bin/callonchange

-In the last version you have to change something inside the `src` directory of the package so the observer lets the tests run.
+In the last variant you have to change something inside the `src` directory of the package so the observer lets the tests run.